Why RAG?

 - Accurate ranking methods (cross-encoders) can only handle ~100 documents in reasonable time

-- Solution: Use fast method to filter, accurate method to rank
+- Solution: Use fast methods to filter, fuse their results, then use an accurate method to rank

 - First-pass retrieval returns a small candidate set quickly (implementation-, scale-, and hardware-dependent).